tolopsy/easy-backup/README.md

 ### How to run the backup daemon - `backupd`

 1. Simply run `./dist/backupd` to start the backup process.
+    The backup daemon backs up into AWS S3 by default.
+    The following environment variables are mandatory: S3Bucket, AWSRegion, AWSAccessKeyId and AWSSecretAccessKey
+	- To use local storage instead of aws s3, set cloud flag to false. 👉🏾 `./dist/backupd -cloud=false`.
+The aforelisted environment variables are not needed for local storage.

 	- **To specify a custom location for your file-based db**, append a db flag to the command.

 		Like this 👉🏾
 	`./dist/backupd -db=/path/to/customdb`

-	- By default, the backup zip files will be stored in an archive directory named "backups" inside the project directory.
+	- By default, the backup zip files will be stored in an folder named "backups" inside the s3 bucket (or project directory when using local storage).
 To specify a custom archive directory, append an archive flag to the command.

 		Like this 👉🏾
 	`./dist/backupd -archive=/path/to/archive`